EnviroAutomate User Guide

 Managing Documents:

-Navigate to "Documents" in the TASKS section
+Navigate to Documents in the TASKS section.

-Upload or attach relevant documents
+Upload or attach documents to a record.

-Download documents for offline use
+Download documents for offline use.

-View document metadata (upload date, author)
+View document metadata (upload date, author).

 Clients Management